hoangduytran/blender-manual/manual/sculpt_paint/sculpting/controls.rst

 .. tip::

-   If no topology or face set is visible under the curser at the start of the stroke, the previously auto-masked area will be targeted.
+   If no topology or face set is visible under the cursor at the start of the stroke, the previously auto-masked area will be targeted.
    This is especially useful with the "Projected" falloff shape in the :doc:`Falloff Settings </sculpt_paint/brush/falloff>`.